phaserjs/phaser/README.md

 * Loader.pack will allow you to load in a new Phaser Asset Pack JSON file.
 An Asset Pack is a specially structured file that allows you to define all assets for your game in an external file.
 The file can be split into sections, allowing you to control loading a specific set of files from it.
 An example JSON file can be found in the `resources\Asset Pack JSON Format` folder and examples of use in the Phaser Examples repository.
 * Loader.totalQueuedPacks returns the number of Asset Packs in the queue.
 * Loader.totalLoadedPacks returns the number of Asset Packs already loaded.
+* Emitter.explode is a new short-cut for exploding a fixed quantity of particles at once.
+* Emitter.flow is a new short-cut for creating a flow of particles based on the given frequency.

 ### Bug Fixes